Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability

 On 5 April 2019, the Prime Minister announced the establishment of a Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.

-The NSW Government supports the establishment of the Disability Royal Commission, led by the Hon Ronald Sackville AO QC, who will be supported by five other Commissioners.
+The NSW Government supports the establishment of the Disability Royal Commission, led by the Hon Ronald Sackville AO QC, who will be supported by six other Commissioners.

 The Royal Commission will consider what governments, institutions and the wider community should do to prevent and better protect people with disability from experiencing violence, abuse, neglect and exploitation.